Our History of Innovation

 In 1979, after the acquisition of the Picker-Briggs Company, the prestigious manufacturer of the Responder® health care communications systems, Rauland-Borg established itself as a leader in nurse call communications.

 In 1989, Rauland-Borg acquired Biamp Systems Company, a long-time designer and manufacturer of Biamp® professional audio equipment.
 In the 90s, the company expanded its existing product lines into Latin America and the Pacific Rim.

-In 2017, Rauland was acquired and became a division of AMETEK Inc., a leading global manufacturer of electronic instruments and electromechanical devices with manufacturing, sales and service locations across the United States and other countries throughout the world.
+In 2017, Rauland was acquired by AMETEK Inc., a leading global manufacturer of electronic instruments and electromechanical devices with manufacturing, sales and service locations across the United States and other countries throughout the world.

 Today, we respond to market needs worldwide with two distinct critical communication system product lines: Responder®, designed for the healthcare industry, and Telecenter® systems, serving the educational market.
 Both product lines reflect our long-standing commitment to the cutting edge of communication innovation, and help ensure that we always have a solution that delivers on our customers' needs and initiatives.